History of Jamie Dimon in Timeline

 May 2023: Testimony in Epstein Lawsuits

-In May 2023, Jamie Dimon testified under oath in connection with lawsuits accusing JPMorgan Chase of serving Jeffrey Epstein.
+In May 2023, Jamie Dimon testified under oath in connection with lawsuits against JPMorgan Chase, accusing the bank of serving the late sex offender Jeffrey Epstein.

 June 2023: Encouragement to Run for President

-In May-June 2023, Jamie Dimon was encouraged by Bill Ackman to run in the 2024 United States presidential election.
-However, Dimon clarified that he has no plans to run for office.
+In June 2023, Jamie Dimon was encouraged by Bill Ackman to run in the 2024 United States presidential election.

-In November 2023, Jamie Dimon said he preferred Nikki Haley over Donald Trump as the Republican nominee in the 2024 U.S. presidential election.
+In November 2023, Jamie Dimon publicly stated that he preferred Nikki Haley over Donald Trump as the Republican nominee in the 2024 U.S. presidential election.

 In fiscal year 2023, Jamie Dimon received $36 million from JPMorgan Chase.